 - Emotions 101

 - Caregiving Styles

 - Relationship Repair

 An eight-week group for people grieving the loss of someone who died by suicide.
 The focus of the support group is to better understand the uniqueness of the grief and trauma associated with suicide.

 Pre-registration required.
 For more information please email us at email@example.com.

 A home cleaning service developed to improve the emotional and physical well-being of people living with a mental illness.

 Referral required from case manager.

-A free public education series presented by our family support specialist, health care professionals, community, and family members.
+FAMILIES COPING WITH MENTAL ILLNESS is a free public education series presented by our family support specialist, health care professionals, community, and family members.
 Coffee, tea and snacks provided.
 Held on the second Wednesday of the month from 6 pm to 8 pm at the Vernon Public Library.

 not offered in July or August